ArthurSonzogni/chromiumos-platform2/parallax/README.md

 * Save or parse data from an assortment of formats
 * Perform automatic checks against a report
 * Stream and view measurements in real-time

+## Developer Guide for Chroot

+### TypeScript Commands

+The user interface is requires a Node Toolchain to compile the Typescript and run tests.
+This toolchain is not required when using generated report files.
+You'll need to ensure `node` and `npm` is available and it can be installed by running the following command.
+`sudo emerge net-libs/nodejs`
+Once this is setup the node modules need to be installed:
+`npm install`
+Individual reports can generated with webpack by passing 1 or more {$NAMES}
+`npm run build -- {$NAME1} {$NAME2}`
+The all reports can be generated with:
+`npm run build_all`
+Compile without building the html page which may give more useful errors:
+`npm run compile`
+Run the code formatter:
+`npm run format`

 ## Components and Initial Roadmap: